-A grim, gritty and darkly comic thriller, Jim Mickle’s 2014 release Cold In July hits all the rights marks for delivering a thriller that goes against the mainstream grain.
-Michael C. Hall is the all-American family man who starts off a series of dangerous events when he kills an intruder.
-Mickle’s film then spins-off from there, taking an unlikely twist that helps create some thoroughly palpable tension for the rest of the running time.
+A grim, gritty and darkly comic thriller, Jim Mickle’s 2014 release Cold In July hits all the right marks for delivering a thriller that goes against the mainstream grain.
+Michael C. Hall is an all-American family man who starts a series of dangerous events when he kills an intruder.
+Mickle’s film then spins off from there, taking an unlikely twist that helps create some thoroughly palpable tension for the rest of the running time.

 This ‘80s period piece is beautifully constructed, with a pulsating synth-fuelled score which has echoes of John Carpenter’s musical work.
 Mickle and co-writer (and co-star) Nick Damici, working from a novel by R. Lansdale, has crafted a screenplay that takes a lot of chances.
 It looks like this might just be a standard revenge-type thriller, but the duo take a lot of risks in the second act when they introduce Don Johnson’s Jim Bob.